-To make the base I whizzed up 200g disgestive biscuits in a food processor.
-I also mixed in 2 1/2 tsp cinnamon.
+To make the base I whizzed up digestive biscuits in a food processor, I also mixed in some cinnamon.

-I melted 70g butter and mixed it into the biscuit crumbs.
-I pressed the mixture into a lined 23″ springform tin and put it in the fridge for 30 minutes to chill.
+I melted butter and mixed it into the biscuit crumbs.
+I pressed the mixture into a lined 23cm springform tin and put it in the fridge for 30 minutes to chill.

 I took the base out of the fridge and poured the cheesecake mixture on top.
 I put the tin onto a baking tray as sometimes I find a little butter can leak from springform tins when baking cheesecake.

-I baked it for 40 minutes at 180C/160C Fan/350F/Gas Mark 4.
-Then left it to cool fully before putting it in the fridge to chill.
+It baked for 40 minutes at 180C/160C Fan/350F/Gas Mark 4.
+Then I left it to cool fully before putting it in the fridge to chill.

-When it was cold, I whipped up 300ml double cream and spread it all over the top.
+When it was cold, I whipped up double cream and spread it all over the top.

-For the streusel topping I mixed together 110g melted butter, 190g plain flour, 100g light brown sugar, 2 1/2 tsp cinnamon and a pinch of salt.
+For the streusel topping I mixed together melted butter, plain flour, light brown sugar, cinnamon and a pinch of salt.

 I covered the cheesecake generously with the streusel topping.
-For a final flourish I made some icing using 70g icing sugar, 1 tsp cinnamon and enough water to make it a thick consistency.
+For a final flourish I made some icing using icing sugar, cinnamon and enough water to make it a thick consistency.
 I drizzled it all over the cheesecake, then dusted over some icing sugar.

-The cheesecake was absolutely divine!
+The Cinnamon Streusel Cheesecake was absolutely divine!
 The cinnamon flavour was just right, the cheesecake was light and fluffy, and the streusel topping was crunchy.
 I served it at a dinner party and everyone had two slices – the perfect review!

 Products from Amazon.co.uk